Looking for the best Book Marketing Tactics for Nonfiction Authors on a Budget? Look no further!

 #4: Promote for Free on Amazon’s KDP Select Program

 If you’re choosing to publish via Kindle Direct Publishing, you might want to consider the KDP Select program.
-This program allows you to promote your book as free every 90 days for up to 5 days straight, giving you lots of exposure and new readers who can leave reviews.
+This program allows you to promote your ebook as free every 90 days (for up to 5 days), giving you lots of exposure and new readers who can leave reviews.

-The one downside to KDP Select is that it demands exclusive rights to your book.
-That means you can’t publish or distribute on other platforms: no Apple Bookstore, no Barnes & Noble, nothing but Amazon.
+The one downside to KDP Select is that it demands exclusive rights to your ebook.
+That means you can’t publish, sell, or distribute it on other platforms: no Apple Bookstore, no Barnes & Noble, nothing but Amazon.

-KDP Select can be a smart move for your first book, it helps you cultivate reviews and get your name out there.
+KDP Select can be a smart move for your first book because it helps you cultivate reviews and get your name out there.
 But sacrificing distribution for free promotion may not be the best plan if you’re releasing future books with an already established readership.